About the Founders

 Founder and President

 As one of the Founders of Ski’s Open Heart Foundation Crystal has incredible achievements and continues to grow her experience level.
 She’s a self motivated, proven performer with the ability to quickly learn in challenging and changing environments.
 At 29 years old, Crystal has achieved an Undergrad Degree from West Virginia University in Communication Studies and continued her education at St. Johns University where she received her Masters in Business Administration and Professional Studies.
 Before going to college Crystal’s determination was obvious and blatant as a High School Student.
 She excelled in her academics and as well in sports.
 At 17 years old she rallied and petitioned to have the first girls Lacrosse team in her high school formed and was successful.
 The girls lacrosse program has now spread to the Middle School and elementary aged children in her area because of her persistence.
 After she graduated college Crystal started her career in New York City as an Account Manager for an advertising firm.
 After a year and half, she realized that she wanted to be back home on Long Island with her family, so she took a position closer to her family.
 After two years in the industry she decided to switch industries and was offered a position in the Construction Industry, where she worked her way up to her current position.
+While continuing to advance her career in the construction industry, Crystal has started to go back to school to become a Veterinarian Technician to work at a local animal hospital near her home on a part time basis.
+Animals have always been a passion of hers and she promised her father to one day become a Veterinarian Tech.

 Crystal has been involved with numerous volunteer programs all over Long Island and NYC.
 Some of the activities she has taken part in are various Motorcycle events in the Biker community, events supporting our Veterans, Suffolk County Coalition Against Domestic Violence advocate, she has volunteer at animal shelters, church events, Special Olympics, supported many Cancer related fundraisers and other Charity events in the last ten years.
 Crystal spent countless hours helping her father with the charity events that he was involved in.
 She saw how happy the little gift such as a smile could make someone and she knew she wanted to make someone feel the same way that her father did everyday of his life.
 After the passing of her father, she did not want his legacy to die, so what better way to continue his legacy then to form a foundation of her own to continue her fathers efforts of helping.